scrapyspiders/argora/README.md

 ### features on the arweave

 - update profile with weaveID
-- Desktop notifications
 - Possibility to toot pictures
 - Possibility to toot polls
 - retoot button
-- Limit the number of characters per toot
 - Take in consideration carriage return

+### UI specific

+- Loading views when waiting for network response
 - Emojis drawer
+- Limit the number of characters per toot
-- PSC generation:
+- Desktop notifications
+- shortcut ctrl+enter/cmd+enter to send a toot without clicking the button

+### User incentives

 Knowing that:
 Each new Post is a new Thread with initialy n_Comments = 0 Each Comment is at the same time someone else's Thread's Comment AND a new Thread with initialy n_Comments = 0